 • Alice and Carol talk.

-The table below shows how the local and final session IDs for Alice, Bob, and Carol differ (in bold) when a call transfer happens.
+The following table shows how the local and final session IDs for Alice, Bob, and Carol differ (in bold) when a call transfer happens.

 Detailed call history record (CDR)Local SessionIDRemote SessionIDFinal localsessionIDFinal remote sessionID